 By physically getting up and moving your body, you can signal to your subconscious mind it’s time to redirect its focus from work to your home life.
 Many people love to exercise to clear their minds; similarly, you can train your body to leave work behind by heading to the gym after your workday.

 If you don’t have time for a walk or a workout, switching into a different outfit can be an effective reset.
 Swapping work clothes for leisure clothes can help convince your brain you’ve moved on from work time to personal time.

 3. Create Clear Boundaries When It Comes to your Schedule

-Maintaining clear and strict boundaries around your time is one of the best ways to develop a healthy work-life balance.
+Maintaining clear and strict boundaries around your time is one of the best ways to develop healthy work-life harmony.
 Treat your time with family like you would with any appointment and don’t be late!

 Learning to communicate your boundaries and say “no” to working outside your normal working hours can be difficult.
 But with practice, you can get pretty great at it.
 In the long run, you’ll experience less mental stress once you learn to say “no” and can spend your time fully engaged with friends and family.